Knowledge Sources

 Files & Text

 Files and Text sources are for content you already have.
-They do not have scheduled refresh because FluentBot cannot know when your local file or pasted text changes.
+They don’t have scheduled refresh — FluentBot can’t know when your local file or pasted text changes.

 File